shawnwegs/Starting-Class/course-descriptions/IB-DP-CompSci.md

 As you are able to work at your own pace, this can sometimes cause a general slowdown for some students.
 Despite being able to watch videos whenever you need, it is important that you keep up with the pace of the course to not end up with a ton of backwork to complete at the midterm or at term's end.

+#### Lab Hours

+Lab hours available for extra time or additional help.
+If you need guidance, please schedule an appointment.
+If you just need extra work time, pop-ins are allowed.
+If you choose not to work in class and are a distraction to others, and then ask to come in for extra time, you will likely be denied extra time.
+You should make use of the time you already have in scheduled class before requesting more.

+Before School: Tuesday - Thursday
+* 7:15 - 7:45 am

+Lunch: A Days Only
+* 12:55 - 1:30 pm

+After School: Monday, Tuesday, & Thursday
+* 3:15 - 4:00 pm

+If you need other accommodations, please see your instructor to make an appointment.

 ![alt text](../images/cheating.jpg "CC 2.0: Generic | Cropped, Grey Scale, Selective Blur  |  Craig Sunter")

 #### Cheating & Academic Dishonesty